A Guide to Full-Time RV Living in New Mexico

 In New Mexico, you can stay at an RV park or campground for as long as the owner permits you to live there.

 Exploring America in an RV is a wonderful way to spend your time and experience the land’s natural beauty.
-Living full time in an RV in New Mexico will give you the chance to spend time in the mountains, cook out in the desert, and enjoy time under the stars, just as the ancients did.
-When you find a place to make your home, educate yourself about RV living in the area and learn all about the local regulations before committing.
+Living full time in an RV in New Mexico will give you the chance to spend time in the mountains, cook out in the desert, and enjoy time under the stars.
+When you find a place to make your home, learn about RV living in the area and about the local regulations before committing.
 Reach out to local officials for information about camping and parking ordinances.
-If you’re still on the fence, why not rent an RV for an extended trip?
-This way, you’ll have the perfect chance to try this way of life for yourself.